The Glory And Splendor Of Christ

 On this second Sunday of Lent, the church encourages us not to rest in the material comforts of this world.
 Rather, we should march towards the Promised Land and our future glory.
 If we succeed in getting there, the Lord in whom we put our trust and faith will transfigure our mortal bodies into the likeness of his glorified body.

 Today, our first reading and gospel have a lot in common.
 Both of them narrate the revelation of the glory and splendor of the future.
-First, due to his faith, God revealed to Abraham the glory that would be his in future.
-Not only did God reveal this to Abraham, He sealed it with a covenant.
+First, due to Abraham’s faith, God revealed to him the glory that would be his in the future.
+Not only did God reveal this to Abraham, but he also sealed it with a covenant.
 This is as an assurance that He will fulfill his promise to Abraham.

 Christ could have gone to the mountain alone, but he decided to take them with him.
-This was in order to assure His disciples that they were not wasting their time by following him.
-He did it in order to increase and strengthen their faith in Him.
-He did it in order to resolve the argument about his personality.
-Most importantly, He did it in order to assure us of the future glory that we would enjoy if we remain faithful to the end.
+This was to assure His disciples that they were not wasting their time by following him.
+He did it to increase and strengthen their faith in Him.
+He did it to resolve the argument about his personality.
+Most importantly, He did it to assure us of the future glory we would enjoy if we remained faithful to the end.

 The Lenten season offers us the opportunity to make sacrifices.
-It prepares us for the future glory through prayers, good works, reflections, and self denials.
-It is a time when we grow in grace in order to advance faithfully to the mountain of God’s glory.
+It prepares us for future glory through prayers, good works, reflections, and self-denials.
+It is a time when we grow in grace to advance faithfully to the mountain of God’s glory.

-This season, we must be spiritually attentive in order to know what Christ wishes to communicate to us through his Paschal Mystery.
-If we understand it, we would be better positioned to partake in the glory of His resurrection.
-In order to achieve this, Paul advised us to: “Remain faithful to our Lord Jesus Christ,” because he is, “Our light and our help.”
+This season, we must be spiritually attentive to know what Christ wishes to communicate to us through his Paschal Mystery.
+If we understand it, we will be in a position to partake in the glory of his resurrection.
+To achieve this, Paul advised us to: “Remain faithful to our Lord Jesus Christ” because he is “Our light and our help.”